Clearing House Interbank Payments System (CHIPS) - Explained

 - Economics, Finance, & Analytics

-Clearing House Interbank Payments System (CHIPS) Definition
+What is the Clearing House Interbank Payments System?

 The clearing house interbank payments system (popularly referred to as CHIPS for clarity) which was founded in 1970 is an abbreviation of the New York Clearing House Interbank Payment System which is controlled by the New York Clearing House Association (NYCHA).
 This system is primarily put in place to assist in the liquidation of multinational or international dollar transactions.
 Currently, CHIPS is one of the worlds largest private payment clearing systems.